-Women and binge drinking: Expert weighs inJanuary 17th, 2013 in Health
+Women and binge drinking: Expert weighs inJanuary 17th, 2013 by Maria Zankey in Health /

 One in eight women in the U.S. participates in binge drinking, according to a recent report from the U.S. Centers for Disease Control and Prevention.
 The rate among high school-age women is even higher—one in five—according to the report.